With marijuana on the ballot, it’s not just about good times. It’s also about money.

 The kind of financial windfall the state would receive should also be a factor in that decision.
 Some voters might not look forward to the day when the pungent aroma of marijuana is common in South Dakota.
 Perhaps they should consider that it just might be the smell of money.

+Dana Hess spent more than 25 years in South Dakota journalism, editing newspapers in Redfield, Milbank and Pierre.
+He's retired and lives in Brookings, working occasionally as a freelance writer.

-The post With marijuana on the ballot, it’s not just about good times.
-It’s also about money. appeared first on South Dakota Searchlight.
+This article originally appeared on Sioux Falls Argus Leader: With marijuana on the ballot, it’s not just about good times.
+It’s also about money.